Popular Initiative "For the Criminal Foreigners' Deportation"

-The federal popular initiative "For the Expulsion of Criminal Foreigners," also known as the "expulsion initiative," is a Swiss popular initiative that was approved on November 28, 2010.
+The federal popular initiative "For the Criminal Foreigners' Deportation," also known as the "expulsion initiative," is a Swiss popular initiative that was approved on November 28, 2010.

 This initiative aimed to amend Article 121 of the Federal Constitution to revoke the residence permits of foreigners convicted of serious offenses or who have fraudulently received social insurance benefits.
 It also sought to ban them from entering Swiss territory for a period ranging from 5 to 15 years.

 Progress

 Historical context

 Since 1985, the percentage of foreigners in Swiss prisons has increased.
 The initiators attribute this trend to increased immigration from distant countries and cultures and a perceived leniency in enforcing penalties (particularly in terms of withdrawal and expulsion).
 The initiative was proposed to ensure strict adherence to existing laws.

 In practice, according to 2007 statistics, the proportion of foreigners involved in the acts explicitly targeted by the initiative is as follows: